sf-wdi-14/notes/lectures/week-8/_4_thursday/git-collaboration.md

 * Anyone can submit an issue for a public repo that the owner will be made aware of
 * Issues are open by anyone if they have identified a problem in the code
-* Issues are closed once the problem is solved
+* Issues are closed by the project owner once the problem is solved

 [Example](https://github.com/sf-wdi-14/rails-review/issues)